eyvonec/TechNova_Trend_and_Strategy_Analysis/README.md

 Orders take an average of 7.51 days from purchase to delivery, with order processing taking 2.01 days and shipping taking 5.5 days.
 Regionally, APAC and EMEA have the longest total delivery times (7.59 days), while LATAM (7.44 days) and NA (7.48 days) are slightly faster.
 LATAM processes orders the fastest (1.93 days), while APAC is the slowest (2.12 days).
 Shipping times are similar across regions, with APAC being slightly faster (5.48 days) and EMEA/NA the slowest (5.51 days).
 Optimizing order processing and shipping efficiencies in APAC and EMEA could reduce overall delivery times.

 ### Refund Rate
+Orders above $150 (6.52%) are returned the most, while low-value orders ($0-$50) have the lowest refund rate (1.55%).
+Breaking down the refund rate by product, the highest return rates are from the two laptops ThinkPad (11.73%) and MacBook Air (11.43%), where North America sees the highest laptop refunds, followed by APAC and LATAM.
+North America has the highest refund rate, followed by APAC, EMEA, and LATAM.
+LATAM (4.15%) has the lowest refund rate, possibly due to fewer high-value purchases, while APAC (4.95%) and EMEA (4.73%) are closer to the average.

+Unknown sources (11.76%) and social media (7.51%) have the highest refund rates, indicating poor targeting or impulse buying, while email (4.81%) and affiliate (5.00%) perform better, indicating more informed buying behavior.

+Website (5.58%) has a higher refund rate than mobile app (2.05%), suggesting stronger purchase commitment via apps.

 ### Loyalty Program
 Among the 32,501 loyalty members, the customer lifetime value (CLV), which evaluates how valuable a customer is over time , is significantly lower than non-members, averaging only $242.75, compared to $313.37 for non-members.
 This indicates that loyalty members do not contribute as much long-term value as expected.